-The PHA is required to provide reasonable accommodations for participants who have verified disabilities so they may receive equal opportunity to access program benefits or to reach the same level of opportunity as residents without disabilities.
+The PHA will provide reasonable accommodations for participants who have verified disabilities so they may receive equal opportunity to access program benefits or to reach the same level of opportunity as residents without disabilities.
 If a resident makes a written request for special unit features in support of a documented disability and there is a nexus between the requested accommodation and the disability the PHA will make reasonable accommodations to modify the resident's existing unit.
-If the cost and extent of the modifications requested pose an undue financial hardship, the PHA may transfer the resident to another unit with the features requested at the PHA's expense.
-Note: while the PHA would prefer all reasonable accommodations requests to be in writing, verbal requests for reasonable accommodations will be considered as well.
+When the cost and extent of the modifications requested pose an undue financial hardship, the PHA may transfer the resident to another unit, with the features requested, at the PHA's expense.
+Note: while the PHA would prefer reasonable accommodations requests to be in writing, verbal requests for reasonable accommodations will also be considered(see Chapter 20 - Reasonable Accommodation Policy).

-The PHA will fully comply with the obligations found in all HUD PIH Notices, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA); the Architectural Barriers Act of 1968, and the Fair Housing Act amd subsequent amendments thereto.
+The PHA will fully comply with the obligations found in all HUD PIH Notices, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA); the Architectural Barriers Act of 1968, and the Fair Housing Act and subsequent amendments thereto.
 To request a reasonable accommodation due to a disability, an applicant or participant must qualify under the following ADA definition of an individual with a disability, which is someone who has: